How to Create Your First Minimum Viable Product

 Your feature buckets can be as simple as:

-- Unnecessary features
+- Unnecessary Features

 What happens next?

-It’s been proven time and again that an MVP is an effective tool that can turn a simple idea into something truly amazing.
+It’s been proven, time and again, that an MVP is an effective tool that can turn a simple idea into something truly amazing.
 It is especially useful in the early stages of product development and provides you with invaluable data that you simply cannot get anywhere else.